Mle50/Banana_Bread_Recipe/Banana_Bread_Recipe.md

 ## Steps
 1. Heat oven to 350*F
 2. Grab a loaf pan that is 9x5x3 inches
-3. In a large bowl, mix sugar, butter, and eggs until blended
+3. In a large bowl, mix sugar, butter, and eggs
 > ![mix](mix.jpg)
+> Make sure it is well blended!
 4. Add bananas, buttermilk, and vanilla and then mix with the hand mixer
 > ![mixer](mixer.jpg)
+> This should be very thoughly mixed, there should be as few chunks of banana as possible
 5. Stir in flour, baking soda, and salt until moistened
+> This should be mixed only until all of the dry ingredients are mixed in
+> Mix as little as possible
 6. Add nuts if desired
+> Be careful if anybody is allergic to them!
 7. Pour mixture into pan
 > ![pan](pan.jpg)
+> Make sure the batter is pretty level, you can pick up the pan and tap it on the counter a few times to help
 8. Bake the bread for about 1 hour and 15 minutes or until toothpick inserted in the center comes out clean
+> The bread should be a toasty golden brown color, there should not be any raw mix on the toothpick when you pull it out
 9. Let cool for two hours
+> This helps the bread to set so that it won't crumble apart when you first cut it
 10. Serve your bread!
 > ![bread](bread.jpg)